openmensa/openmensa/README.md

 [![Build Status](http://img.shields.io/travis/openmensa/openmensa/master.svg)](https://travis-ci.org/openmensa/openmensa) [![Coverage Status](http://img.shields.io/coveralls/openmensa/openmensa/master.svg)](https://coveralls.io/r/openmensa/openmensa) [![Code Climate](http://img.shields.io/codeclimate/github/openmensa/openmensa.svg)](https://codeclimate.com/github/openmensa/openmensa) [![Dependency Status](http://img.shields.io/gemnasium/openmensa/openmensa.svg)](https://gemnasium.com/openmensa/openmensa)

-OpenMensa is a free database for canteen.
-We acting as central exchange for all canteen relevant information canteen list, canteen position, meal menus.
+OpenMensa is a free database for canteens.
+We act as a central exchange for all canteen relevant information, such as canteen list, canteen position and meal menus.

-We provided a standardized format to access and provide these information.
-This reduces the tasks for a canteen provider to make there meal menus on different end points (website, android, iOS ...).
+We provide a standardized format to access and provide this information.
+This reduces the workload for a canteen provider to make their meal menus available on different end points (website, android, iOS ...).

 We are currently focused on Germany but are interested to open to other countries.